yassinebelmamoun/yassinebelmamoun.github.io/content/technical-debt-explained.md

 - Slow down of progress: It is more and more difficult to build new features and functionalities.
 - Impact on the performance and stability: Software become a house of cards, the smallest change might have terrible consequences.

-## Can the technical debt kill the business
+## The Death by Tech Debt

 Death-by-tech-debt is a slow kind of death.
-Let's explore some consequences of the tech debt.
+Let's explore some consequences of the tech debt to understand better how it can kill a business.

-There are cash costs issues such as:
+We can distinguish cash costs vs non-cash cost issues.

+Some examples of cash cost consequences of technical are:
 - Need to recruit more people to maintain the system
 - Extra time required to build new features
 - Fines due to security breaches (e.g. SLA)
 - Lost sales following the system outages (e.g. churn)

-The non-cash costs of the tech debt can be pretty harmful to a business too.
-For instance, the tech debt can make the engineer team incapable to adapt to the changes in the market.
+The non-cash costs of the tech debt can also be pretty harmful to a business: For instance, the tech debt can make the engineer team incapable to adapt to the changes in the market.

-## Watch out for the alarming signs of the technical Bankruptcy
+## Signs of Technical Bankruptcy

 If you have any of the following signs, it is undoubtly time to take actions: